thinkpad20/pico/README.md

 ### New Functions through Function Combination

+In the example above, `bar` resolved to `buzz + herp`, but `buzz` and `herp` were each unresolved expressions themselves, so `bar` is a function created by combining two functions.
 Just as we can provide arguments to create new functions, we can add expressions to a function or combine it with other functions and create new functions.

 ```
 foo = a + b <-- foo is a function of two variables
-bar = a - b <-- bar is a function of two variables
+bar = c - d <-- bar is a function of two variables
 baz = foo * bar <-- baz is a function of four variables
 baz(3,4) <-- equivalent to foo(3,4) * bar
 baz(3,4,5,6) <-- equivalent to foo(3,4) * bar(5,6) = (3 + 4) * (5 - 6) = -1
 ```

-Notice a few things here: one, because functions have separate namespaces, combining two functions can result in namespace collisions.
-So if we want to use dictionary syntax to call the function, we have to indicate which function's variables we're supplying.
+Note that because functions have separate namespaces, combining two functions can result in namespace collisions.
+In these cases, if we want to use dictionary syntax to call the function, we have to indicate which function's variables we're supplying.
 This is similar to SQL.

 ```
 foo = a * b
-bar = a / b
+bar = a / b <-- bar can't see foo's a and b, so they are unrelated variables
-qux = foo^bar
+qux = foo^bar <-- this is NOT the same as (a * b) ^ (a * b).
+It's the same as (foo.a * foo.b) ^ (bar.a * bar.b).
-lux = qux(foo.a = 4, bar.b = 5)
+lux = qux(foo.a = 4, bar.b = 5) <-- lux gives two args to qux, so lux is a function of 2 variables
 bux = lux(,10) <-- second unbound variable is now bar.a, foo.b still unbound
 dux = bux(3)   <-- no unbound variables, now we can resolve:
                <-- bux(3) = lux(1,10) = qux(4,3,10,5) = foo(4,3) / bar(10,5)